hsmi135/Intro_Week1/README.md

 - Survey

 - Syllabus Overview and Questions
-	- Assignments due Fridays at _noon_ each week.
+	- Assignments due Mondays at _noon_ each week.
 	- Class will focus on pragmatics of computing.
 	- Plagiarism
 		- Searching for solutions online will probably be necessary at some point, but credit must be given.